basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 default setting (`none`) writes data into operating system buffers that will be written to disk when those buffers are flushed by the operating system.
 If the system fails before those buffers are flushed, e.g. due to power loss, that data is lost.
+This possibility holds for any database in which values are asynchronously flushed to disk.

 Thus, using the default setting of `none` protects against data loss in the event of application failure, i.e. process death, but leaves open a small window in which data could be lost in the event of a complete system failure, e.g. hardware or OS failure.